barnoy1/dockerized-flask-postgres-app/README.md

 # dockerized-flask-postgres-app
-dockerized application with flask server and postgres containers
+dockerized application with flask server and postgres containers . support offline javascript libraries such as chart.js and bootstrap.js